-The agency's research encompasses solar activity, sea level rise, the temperature of the atmosphere and the oceans, the state of the ozone layer, air pollution, and changes in sea ice and land ice.
-NASA scientists regularly appear in the mainstream press as climate experts.
-So how did the space agency end up taking such a big role in climate science?
+The agency has a broad climate research program.
+Among the many areas NASA studies are solar activity, sea level rise, the temperature of the atmosphere and ocean, the health of the ozone layer, air pollution, and changes in sea ice and land ice.
+So how did the space agency end up taking such a significant role in climate science?

-NASA’s planetary program had a lot to do with scientific and congressional interest in expanding the agency’s role in Earth science.
-The Jet Propulsion Laboratory, NASA's lead center for planetary science, sent Mariner series probes to Venus and Mars.
-Astronomers considered these to be the "Earth-like" planets in the solar system, most likely to have surface conditions able to support life.
+NASA’s planetary science program also helped spark scientific and congressional interest in expanding the agency’s role in Earth science.
+The Jet Propulsion Laboratory (JPL), NASA's lead center for planetary science, sent Mariner probes to Venus and Mars.
+Astronomers considered these to be "Earth-like" planets in our solar system, meaning they seemed to be the planets most likely to support life.

 But that's not what they found.
-Venus had been roasted by a super-charged greenhouse effect.
-In contrast to Earth, Venus had about 300 times more carbon dioxide in its atmosphere, no significant water vapor and a surface temperature hotter than molten lead.
-Mars, on the other hand, had an atmospheric pressure about 1 percent of that of planet Earth and temperatures far below freezing.
-Pictures showed no surface water - it would have been frozen anyway - but they also seemed to show that it once had liquid water.
+A super-charged greenhouse effect had roasted Venus.
+In contrast to Earth, Venus had about 150,000 times more carbon dioxide in its atmosphere, no significant water vapor, and a surface temperature hotter than molten lead.
+On the other hand, Mars had an atmospheric pressure less than 1% of Earth’s and temperatures far below freezing.
+Pictures showed no surface water, though it would have been frozen anyway.
+But images also suggested that Mars once had liquid water.

-These discoveries left planetary scientists with unanswered questions.
-How did Earth, Venus and Mars wind up so radically different from similar origins?
-How could Mars have once been warm enough to be wet, but be frozen solid now?
-These questions revolve around climate and the intersection of climate, atmospheric chemistry and, on Earth, life.
+These discoveries left planetary scientists with many unanswered questions.
+How did Earth, Venus, and Mars end up so different, even though they had similar beginnings?
+How could Mars’s surface climate have been warm enough to be wet but is now frozen solid?
+These questions are at the intersection of climate, atmospheric chemistry, and life on Earth.

 Moving Back to Earth

-The same decade had witnessed a revolution in scientists' understanding of Earth's climate.
-Prior to the mid 1960s, geoscientists believed that our climate could only change relatively slowly, on timescales of thousands of years or longer.
-But evidence from ice and sediment cores showed that belief was wrong.
-Earth's climate had changed rapidly in the past – in some cases, within mere decades.
-Recognition that climate could change on human timescales made climate processes much more interesting research topics.
-It also spurred political interest.
+The same decade had seen a revolution in scientists' understanding of Earth's climate.
+Before the mid-1960s, geoscientists thought our climate could change only relatively slowly, on timescales of thousands of years or longer.
+But new evidence from ice and sediment cores showed that idea was wrong.
+Earth's climate had indeed changed rapidly in the past – in some cases, within mere decades.
+Understanding that climate could change in human lifetimes made it a much more compelling research topic.

-It had been known since 1960 that humans were increasing the amount of heat-trapping greenhouse gases in the atmosphere.
+Scientists have known since 1960 that humans were increasing the amount of heat-trapping greenhouse gases in the atmosphere.
 Would this warm the climate noticeably?
-Scientists also knew that human emissions of aerosols could cool the Earth.
-Which effect would dominate?
-A 1975 study by the U.S. National Academy of Science said, in effect, "We don't know.
-Give us money for research."
+Scientists also knew that human emissions of tiny particles called aerosols could cool Earth.
+Which effect would gain the upper hand?
+A 1975 study by the U.S. National Academy of Sciences said, in effect, we don't know, but we’d love to find out.
 A 1979 study of carbon dioxide's role in the climate put it slightly differently.
-They had found "no reason to doubt that climate changes will result and no reason to believe that these changes will be negligible."
+It found that increasing greenhouse gases gave scientists "no reason to doubt that climate changes will result and no reason to believe that these changes will be negligible."

-Declining planetary funding and growing scientific interest in the Earth's climate caused planetary scientists to start studying the Earth.
-It was closer, and much less expensive, to do research on.
-And NASA followed suit, starting to plan for an Earth observing system aimed at questions of "global change."
-This phrase included climate change as well as changes in land use, ocean productivity and pollution.
-But the Earth science program that it established was modeled on NASA’s space and planetary science programs, not the old Applications program.
-NASA developed the technology and funded the science.
-In 1984, Congress again revised the Space Act, broadening NASA’s Earth science authority from the stratosphere to “the expansion of human knowledge of the Earth.”
+During the 1980s, NASA began planning for an Earth-observing system to answer questions about "global change."
+This concept included climate change and changes in land use, the ocean, and pollution.
+Unlike earlier efforts, when Earth science was split between three agencies, this time, NASA would develop the technology and carry out the scientific research.
+In 1984, Congress again revised the Space Act, broadening NASA’s Earth science work from the stratosphere to “the expansion of human knowledge of the Earth.”

-These capabilities -- nearly 30 years of satellite-based solar and atmospheric temperature data -- helped the Intergovernmental Panel on Climate Change come to the conclusion in 2007 that "Most of the observed increase in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic greenhouse gas concentrations."
-But there's still a lot to learn about what the consequences will be.
+By 2007, the accumulation of new Earth science data helped the Intergovernmental Panel on Climate Change – the United Nations body established to assess the science related to climate change – reach the conclusion that "Most of the observed increase in global average temperatures since the mid-20th century is very likely due to the observed increase in anthropogenic (human-produced) greenhouse gas concentrations."
+But there's still a lot to learn about the consequences.
 How much warmer will it get?
-How will sea level rise progress?
-NASA scientists and engineers will help answer these and other critical questions in the future.
+How much will sea level rise?